 Rose Geranium E.O

-What natural treatments are there for Chikungunya?
+What natural treatments are there to relieve the pain of chikungunya?

 If the tiger mosquito thwarts your vigilance and you are diagnosed with chikungunya, you can use essential oils to promote the healing process and boost your immunity: